Another player, starting wide receiver Shawney Kersey, left the team Tuesday (though not school) for personal reasons.

 So what's possible now, for a team that lugs an 0-2 record into its next-to-last non-conference game?
 That lost an eminently winnable game by a single point last Saturday at Virginia by converting four takeaways -- takeaways that all came deep within Cavaliers territory -- into just three points?
 That saw the red-zone offense and kicker struggle?
 That saw the defense give up a third-and-16 with the game hanging in the balance?

-We're still playing as hard as we can.
+“Unfortunately we're 0-2,” he added, “but at the same time nothing's changed. … We're still playing as hard as we can.
 We're still preparing as hard as we can.
 We have a lot of fight left.
 We've overcome so much in the past that starting off 0-2 really doesn't affect us.
-We're not worried about it at all.
+We're not worried about it at all.”

 O'Brien also said Tuesday that Bill Belton (ankle) and Derek Day (shoulder), the respective starters in the first two games at tailback, are day to day with their injuries, and expressed confidence in Curtis Dukes and Zach Zwinak, while also saying fullback Michael Zordich would likely get more touches.